Volvo FMX: Facelift

 The facelift version based on the FMX was unveiled in April 2013, with sales began in September 2013.
 It features a darken halogen HID headlights borrowed from the some base equipment of the FH16, a refreshed grille, and a redesigned dashboard with a choice of two digital dials and two analogue gauges, as well as a new steering wheel and an infotainment system.
 It also comes standard with the Volvo Dynamic Steering System.
 It is available with a choice of carry-over engines with Euro-VI.

-Second Generation (2020–Present)
+Second generation (since 2020)

-Unveiled on 27 February 2020, the second generation FMX which is a rugged only, compared to the standard FM.
+Unveiled on 27 February 2020, the second-generation FMX which is a rugged only, compared to the standard FM.
 It is the first new models launched under the brand's recently President Roger Alm.

-Some of the equipment features include a darken halogen LED headlights, a steel and polypropylene bumper, an energy-absorbing box construction a 3 mm skid plate.
-It also retains a new generation steering wheel, a fully-digital instrument cluster, and a large touchscreen infotainment system.
+Some of the equipment features include a darken halogen LED headlights, a steel-and-polypropylene bumper, an energy-absorbing box construction a 3 mm skid plate.
+It also retains a new-generation steering wheel, a fully digital instrument cluster, and a large touchscreen infotainment system.

-The second generation FMX finally began sales later in 2020.
+The second-generation FMX finally began sales later in 2020.